scikit-plots/scikit-plots/docs/source/devel/guide_qu_contribute.rst

 .. tip::

-    For more information and examples see :ref:`edit-flow` section.
+    For more information and examples see :ref:`edit-flow` or :ref:`edit-flow-work` section.

 You can see a summary of the changes you've currently made by running: